knickedixen/ask-claude.nvim/README.md

 [claude-code](https://github.com/anthropics/claude-code) installed and available in PATH.

 ## Commands
-`:AskClaude` Opens claude in a floatint terminal without any prompt
+`:AskClaude` Opens claude in a floating terminal

-`:AskClaudeExplain` Asks claude to explain the current line or selection of lines
+`:AskClaudeContext` Opens claude with context of the current file and line number

-`:AskClaudeDiagnostics` Asks claude to explain the diagnostics found on the current line
+`:AskClaudeDiagnostics` Opens claude with the diagnostics found on the current line

 ## Installation
 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)